best-practice-and-impact/ons-spark/_sources/pyspark-intro/test.md

 #### Datetime types

 The two datetime types are `DateType` and `TimestampType`. `DateType` is easier to read, but is not always supported when writing out data as a Hive table, so `TimestampType` is preferred for storage.
-See the section on Casting for details of how to convert between the two.

-Note that there are differences in how dates are handled in Spark 3 and Spark 2.4.
-See the [DataBricks blog](https://databricks.com/blog/2020/07/22/a-comprehensive-look-at-dates-and-timestamps-in-apache-spark-3-0.html) for more details.

 The defaults when creating a DataFrame in PySpark and sparklyr are also different, as can be seen from the examples:
 ````{tabs}